craigwalton/MortgageSim/README.md

 This simulator takes no consideration of the affordability of either scenario.
 Either scenario may result in negative equity.

-Costs associated with property purchase (e.g. stamp duty, solicitor fees, mortgage product fees, maintenance) are not considered.
+Costs associated with property purchase (e.g. stamp duty, solicitor fees, mortgage product fees, maintenance fees or mortgage early repayment fees) are not considered.

+This simulator only considers the financial ramifications of the two options.
+It does not consider non-monetary aspects such as the speed of property transactions, the flexibility to make home modifications, or other lifestyle factors.